TommiKivimaki/CFileUtils/README.md

-# DirectoryExistsLinux
+# CFileUtils

 [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation) does not have the `fileExists(atPath:, isDirectory:)` implementation, since it requires Objective-C runtime.

-This package provides a simple API to check if a directory exists in Linux.
+This package provides a simple API to check if a directory or a file exists.
 The functionality is implemented on C.

 ## Usage